What is Red Ink?

 - The browser extension requires a Chromium browser (Edge, Chrome, Firefox); Red Ink appears there in the context menu, provided it is not blocked by the respective application;

-- The transcription function is currently based on the Vosk open-source models and the Whisper models from OpenAI; no audio data is stored for legal reasons, but audio files can also be transcribed;
+- The transcription function is currently based on the Vosk open-source models and the Whisper models from OpenAI and the cloud-based Google Speech-to-Text service (V1); no audio data is stored for legal reasons, but audio files can also be transcribed;

 Further information, in particular on functionality, can be found in the Red Ink user and installation guide.